Continental Divide Snowmobile Trail

 Known for its deep snow and annual average snowfall of 16 feet, this vast area has beautiful scenery and fantastic off-trail riding from its 330 miles of groomed trails.
 The Wyoming Range is a great place to go to find solitude and an outdoor experience away from the crowds.
 When riders talk about Wyoming and the "power of powder" they are usually talking about their handful of visits they take each year to snowmobile the eastern side of the Wyoming Range.
 The Wyoming Range was rated #7 "Best of All Time Trail Systems" by SnoWest Magazine readers (Oct 2014).

 For eastern Wyoming Range trail access travel US 191 north to Highway 354 / Daniel Merna Road 23-112, continue to the Sherman Parking Area (also known as "Horse Creek").

 Snowmobiling season runs from early December through mid-April, although most agree the season's optimal conditions begin in January.
 Temperatures at this time of year usually range from lows below zero to daytime highs in the mid-teens.
 Days can be sunny, but be prepared for extremely cold temperatures and wind as the weather can change rapidly here.
 The terrain is variable, ranging from flat to gently rolling sagebrush prairie to very rugged forested mountains.
 Many trails are over 10,000'.
-Bucky's Polaris Outdoors can offer guided trips, parts and service, snowmobile gear and apparel, and the local insight on current conditions.
+Bucky's Polaris Outdoors offers snowmobile rentals, guided trips, parts and service, snowmobile gear and apparel, and the local insight on current conditions.
 Full day and half day guided snowmobile tours can be reserved by contacting Green River Bridger Teton Outfitters and Big Country Outfitters.

 - Green River & Teton Bridger Outfitters is offering a 15% discount off snowmobile half day trips who stay at least one night in Pinedale.